jadzeidan/user-guides/bitbox01/advanced/pairing.md

 - Lets you verify addresses on your smartphone
 - Requires you to confirm transactions on your smartphone

 Use a mobile phone as a large screen for securely verifying transactions and receiving addresses created by the BitBox.
 This avoids man-in-the-middle attacks on computers that have been fully compromised (i.e. rooted).
-Optionally in addition, enable the mobile phone as a second-factor authorisation (2FA) device using the desktop app's 'Options' tab.
+Optionally in addition, enable the mobile phone as a second-factor authorization (2FA) device using the desktop app's 'Options' tab.
 Technically, a private and encrypted communication channel between the mobile phone and the BitBox is created using a hashed Elliptic Curve Diffie–Hellman (ECDH) key exchange in combination with off-channel information from a blink code, using the BitBox's LED.
 All you need to do is count a few blinks and enter them in the mobile phone.
 See how below.